jbmorley/meeting/README.md

 Before you are able to build the project, you will need to create some initial configuration files:

+#### WebRTC

-1. WebRTC requires that you provide some STUN and/or TURN (hole-punching and relay respectively) servers in order to negotate a connection.
+WebRTC requires that you provide some STUN and/or TURN (hole-punching and relay respectively) servers in order to negotate a connection.

    To do this, create `src/config.jsx` containing your ICE and TURN server details.
 For example,